 - This service delivers cooked meals to those who need and request it.
 This service is provided by the Guernsey Voluntary Services (GVS) for a nominal charge.
 The service is available 6 days a week -Monday to Saturday.To find out more about the service please visit: http://www.gvs.org.gg/meals-on-wheels.html

 - To receive Meals on Wheels a person must be referred to the GVS by a doctor or other medical professional, and the facility is available to all the housebound who need it, not just the elderly.

-- The Community Continence / Urology Team provide a free service to all Bailiwick of Guernsey patients registered with a GP practice.
+- The Community Urology/Continence Team provide a free service to all Bailiwick of Guernsey patients registered with a G.P. practice.

 - On referral to the service, an assessment of the patient's needs will be made based on the information received.
 Where possible the patient will be offered a nurse of the same sex.

-- A home or clinic appointment will be made so a more in depth assessment may be undertaken.
+- A clinic or home appointment will be made so a more in depth assessment may be undertaken.
 On completion of the assessment an individualised treatment plan will be discussed and agreed with by the patient and further follow up contacts will be made.

 - The Uro-Oncology Service is run by the Medical Specialist Group in conjunction with Health and Social Care.
 The principle aim is to provide a comprehensive range of services that will adequately provide support for patients' who have either just been diagnosed with a urological cancer and/or require on-going support for an already established urological cancer.

 - The service is led by our Consultant Urologist who in turn is supported by a urology cancer clinical nurse specialist, medical specialist group practice nurses, uro-physiotherapist, community urology team and administrative team.